01 – In Northern Quebec (Canada), a fire kills 45 people at the Opemiska Club after a young man sets fire to party decorations as a prank.

 20 – Italy’s Reinhold Messner makes first solo ascent of Mt.
 Everest.

-21 – Soviet nuclear submarine catches fire near Okinawa, Japan, with the loss of nine lives.
-It refuses help from a Japanese rescue team.
+21 – A Russian Echo 1 nuclear submarine catches fire near Okinawa, Japan.
+Nine crew members die but the submarine refuses help from a Japanese rescue team.

 26 – Actor Macaulay Culkin is born.